azdavis/millet/docs/manual.md

 After opening VS Code onto a folder, Millet will look for a "group file" directly contained in that folder.

-A group file is either
+A group file is either:

 - a [ML Basis][mlb] file (`.mlb`), or
 - a [SML/NJ Compilation Manager][cm] file (`.cm`).